 - IBM SPSS Modeler User's Guide.
-General introduction to using SPSS Modeler, including how to build data streams, handle missing values, build CLEM expressions, work with projects and reports, and package streams for deployment to IBM SPSS Collaboration and Deployment Services, Predictive Applications, or IBM SPSS Modeler Advantage. - IBM SPSS Modeler Source, Process, and Output Nodes.
+General introduction to using SPSS Modeler, including how to build data streams, handle missing values, build CLEM expressions, work with projects and reports, and package streams for deployment to IBM SPSS Collaboration and Deployment Services or IBM SPSS Modeler Advantage. - IBM SPSS Modeler Source, Process, and Output Nodes.
 Descriptions of all the nodes used to read, process, and output data in different formats.
 Effectively this means all nodes other than modeling nodes. - IBM SPSS Modeler Modeling Nodes.
 Descriptions of all the nodes used to create data mining models.
-IBM SPSS Modeler offers a variety of modeling methods taken from machine learning, artificial intelligence, and statistics. - IBM SPSS Modeler Algorithms Guide.
-Descriptions of the mathematical foundations of the modeling methods used in IBM SPSS Modeler.
-This guide is available in PDF format only. - IBM SPSS Modeler Applications Guide.
+IBM SPSS Modeler offers a variety of modeling methods taken from machine learning, artificial intelligence, and statistics. - IBM SPSS Modeler Applications Guide.
 The examples in this guide provide brief, targeted introductions to specific modeling methods and techniques.
 An online version of this guide is also available from the Help menu.
-See the topic "Application Examples" on page 4 for more information. - IBM SPSS Modeler Python Scripting and Automation.
+See the topic "Application examples" on page 4 for more information. - IBM SPSS Modeler Python Scripting and Automation.
 Information on automating the system through Python scripting, including the properties that can be used to manipulate nodes and streams. - IBM SPSS Modeler Deployment Guide.
-Information on running IBM SPSS Modeler streams and scenarios as steps in processing jobs under IBM SPSS Collaboration and Deployment Services Deployment Manager.

-- IBM SPSS Modeler CLEF Developer's Guide.
+Information on running IBM SPSS Modeler streams as steps in processing jobs under IBM SPSS Deployment Manager. - IBM SPSS Modeler CLEF Developer's Guide.
 CLEF provides the ability to integrate third-party programs such as data processing routines or modeling algorithms as nodes in IBM SPSS Modeler. - IBM SPSS Modeler In-Database Mining Guide.
 Information on how to use the power of your database to improve performance and extend the range of analytical capabilities through third-party algorithms. - IBM SPSS Modeler Server Administration and Performance Guide.
-Information on how to configure and administer IBM SPSS Modeler Server. - IBM SPSS Modeler Administration Console User Guide.
-Information on installing and using the console user interface for monitoring and configuring IBM SPSS Modeler Server.
-The console is implemented as a plug-in to the Deployment Manager application. - IBM SPSS Modeler CRISP-DM Guide.
+Information on how to configure and administer IBM SPSS Modeler Server. - IBM SPSS Deployment Manager User Guide.
+Information on using the administration console user interface included in the Deployment Manager application for monitoring and configuring IBM SPSS Modeler Server. - IBM SPSS Modeler CRISP-DM Guide.
 Step-by-step guide to using the CRISP-DM methodology for data mining with SPSS Modeler. - IBM SPSS Modeler Batch User's Guide.
 Complete guide to using IBM SPSS Modeler in batch mode, including details of batch mode execution and command-line arguments.
 This guide is available in PDF format only.